hyperledger/fabric/examples/dchackfest/samples/e2e/README.rst

 Clean up
 ^^^^^^^^

-Lets clean things up before continuing.
-First, kill your containers:
+Let's clean things up before continuing.
+This command will remove both the active and exited containers:

 .. code:: bash